maoberlehner/markus-oberlehner-net/content/blog/building-a-parallax-scrolling-effect-component-with-vue.md

 date = "2018-11-25T08:54:54+02:00"
-title = "Building a Parallax Scrolling Effect Component with Vue.js" description = "Learn how to build a parallax scrolling effect component and how to apply a parallax scrolling effect to images with Vue.js" intro = "In this article you'll learn how to build a Vue.js component for handling parallax scrolling.
-We'll structure the components in a way, which makes them very flexible and highly reusable..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
+title = "Building a Parallax Scrolling Effect Component with Vue.js" description = "Learn how to build a parallax scrolling effect component and how to apply a parallax scrolling effect to images with Vue.js" intro = "In this article, we explore how to build a Vue.js component for handling parallax scrolling.
+And how to structure the components in a way, which makes them very flexible and highly reusable..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

-In this article you'll **learn how to build a Vue.js component for handling parallax scrolling.** We'll structure the components in a way, which makes them very flexible and highly reusable.
+In this article, **we explore how to build a Vue.js component for handling parallax scrolling.** And how to structure the components in a way, which makes them very flexible and highly reusable.

 <div class="c-content__figure">
   <video